Rethinking Multi-objective Ranking Ensemble in Recommender System: From Score Fusion to Rank Consistency: Introduction

-To mitigate these issues, in this paper, we propose a novel personalized multi-objective ensemble framework \textbf{HarmonRank}, which enables both alignment to the ranking task and alignment between multiple objectives.
-For alignment to ranking, we firstly reformulate the non-differentiable AUC as a rank sum problem.
-Then we utilize an advanced differentiable ranking technique to optimize multi-objective AUC in an end-to-end manner.
-For alignment between objectives, we propose to change existing \textit{one-step} ensemble architecture to a \textit{two-step} one, \emph{i.e.,} first \textit{align} then \textit{ensemble}.
-In \textit{align} step, we align the common parts between multiple objectives via self-attention mechanism.
-In \textit{ensemble} step, we fuse the aligned encodings of all objectives into ensemble score.
-In this process, we compress personalized information into a query and enable user-specific ensemble by cross attention mechanism.
+\textit{Our method.} To fill this gap, in this paper, we propose a novel personalized multi-objective ensemble framework \textbf{HarmonRank}, which enables both rank consistency and commonality modelling among multiple objectives (see Fig. \ref{overview2} (b)).
+For rank consistency, we firstly reformulate the non-differentiable AUC as a rank sum problem and utilize an advanced differentiable ranking technique to optimize multi-objective AUC in an end-to-end manner.
+For commonality modeling, we propose to change existing relation-agnostic ensemble architecture to a relation aware one by two steps.
+First, we align the common parts between multiple objectives and obtain relation-aware representations via self-attention mechanism.
+Then, we fuse the relation-aware representations of all objectives into the ensemble score in a user-specific manner.

-Overall, our contributions can be summarized as follows: \begin{itemize} \item We propose a novel personalized multi-objective ensemble framework HarmonRank to enable the alignment of optimization to the ranking task with differentiable AUC optimization. \item We propose a \textit{two-step} ensemble paradigm to enable align the shared parts between multiple objectives, to obtain better trade-off between objectives. \item We conduct extensive offline experiments on two industrial recommendation datasets.
+Overall, our contributions can be summarized as follows: \begin{itemize} \item We propose a novel personalized multi-objective ensemble framework HarmonRank to enable consistency between optimization objective and the ranking task. \item We propose a relation-aware composite ensemble paradigm to capture the commonality between multiple objectives. \item We conduct extensive offline experiments on two industrial recommendation datasets.
 Experimental results demonstrate that our HarmonRank achieves superior performance over all existing state-of-the-art methods.
-Additionally, HarmonRank contributes more than 2\% purchase gain for Kuaishou live-streaming e-commerce platform. \end{itemize}
+Additionally, HarmonRank contributes 2.6\% purchase gain for Kuaishou live-streaming e-commerce platform. \item We pioneeringly introduce a robustness analysis method for multi-objective ensemble model against label skew.
+We verify our method outperforms baselines in a large margin on robustness, which makes our method more universal in various industrial scenarios. \end{itemize}